scolapicchioni/blazor/Lab02/readme.md

 ## The Upload Page

-In this page we're going learn how to work with [Forms and validation in Blazor](https://docs.microsoft.com/en-gb/aspnet/core/blazor/forms-validation?view=aspnetcore-6.0), since we need to give the user the chance to write some data and submit it to our service.
+In this page we're going learn how to work with [ASP.NET Core Blazor forms and input components](https://learn.microsoft.com/en-gb/aspnet/core/blazor/forms-and-input-components?view=aspnetcore-7.0), since we need to give the user the chance to write some data and submit it to our service.
 As usual, we're going to start quick and dirty, refining it along the way.

 You should by now know how to add a new page, but just in case: